This page is about contributing code, for other types of contribution (non technical) see this page. If you want to get involved we can also chat!

 Create a pull request

-Create your request, making sure the title is as clear and descriptive as possible.
+or check this doc on how to create your pull request, making sure the title is as clear and descriptive as possible.